SAT Punctuation: Tips for Commas, Colons, and Dashes

 SAT Example

 As we know, items in a list must be separated by commas.
 The three items in this list are "yogurt manufacturers," "food scientists," and "government officials."
-The semicolon in the original sentence is being used incorrectly.
-In answer choice D, there is an unnecessary comma placed after “and.”
-The correct answer is C.
+The correct answer is B because it inserts a comma after manufacturers, the second item in the list.

 #4: Don’t Use Commas to Separate Complete Thoughts